reisir/settings/README.md

     - [ ] Make it work first
 - [ ] Invert property for toggles
   - [ ] Maybe just use `[\xF19E]` and `[\xF19F]` for toggles?
-- [ ] Selected indicator doesn't take scrolling into account
-- [ ] Change the version in rainmeter.inc template
+- [x] Change the version in rainmeter.inc template
-- [ ] Internal settings
-  - [ ] Reset s_OnChangeAction before release
-  - [ ] Close button
-    - [ ] Set category back to 0
-    - [ ] Way to set the default category
-  - [ ] Toggle for variable indenting
 - [ ] Better (custom ?) colour picker that can handle alpha
 - [ ] Another way to select file other than Drag & Drop
 - [ ] Add way to change the icon font per Icon
 - [ ] Separate generator tabs into their own skins?
 Make Settings into a suite just for building settings skins?
+- [x] Implement scrolling again
+- [x] Make variables use `ClipStringW` instead of `W` so death.crafter stops complaining about clicking on them
+- [x] Selected indicator doesn't take scrolling into account
+  - Fixed by making a selected indicator for each list item
 - [x] Rename VarContainer etc to VariableContainer
 - [x] Padding between items and icons
 - [x] Fix InputText position